Person reviewing budget and savings plan to avoid emergency fund mistakes on a tight budget

 Quick Answer

 The most common emergency fund mistakes include saving too little, keeping funds in low-yield accounts, and raiding savings for non-emergencies.
-As of July 2025, financial experts recommend saving 3–6 months of expenses, yet 57% of Americans cannot cover a $1,000 emergency — making these errors especially costly on a tight budget.
+Financial experts recommend saving 3–6 months of expenses, yet 57% of Americans cannot cover a $1,000 emergency — making these errors especially costly on a tight budget.

 On a tight budget, every dollar directed toward savings is hard-won.
 Avoiding these five mistakes is the difference between a fund that actually protects you and one that quietly fails when you need it most.